 Skip Wilkins was born and raised in eastern Massachusetts.
 He grew up in a musical home and began listening to jazz at a very early age.
 His father played drums locally, so Skip was able to interact with professional musicians as a small child.
 He first found his way to the stage in kindergarten and has not left the stage since.
 In many ways his earliest experiences have proved the most enduring.
 He learned to love singing and listening to subtle harmonies before entering school, taking particular delight in the Great American songbook repertoire of such composers as Richard Rodgers, George Gershwin and others of the first half of the twentieth century.
 Also drawn to syncopated rhythms and polyrhythms of jazz recordings that he heard at home, it is readily apparent that the seeds of his future style were already planted in pre-school.
 Many years later, a seasoned professional pianist, Skip is noted for his lyricism, fascination with harmonic color, boundless rhythmic energy, and interest in exploring songs from the Great American Songbook.

-They followed up, in April 2007, with the release is Volume II on Dreambox Media (DMJ-1104).
-Group members include bassist Tony Marino and drummer Gary Rissmiller, with whom he has been performing and touring for over a decade; guitarist Tom Kozic, with whom he has given concerts for eight years; and relative newcomer tenor saxophonist Paul Kendall.
-Skip is a prolific composer and he has been on a tear with CD releases in 2006, 2007 and 2008!
+They followed up, in April 2007, with the release of Volume II on Dreambox Media (DMJ-1104).
+Group members include bassist Tony Marino and drummer Gary Rissmiller, with whom he has been performing and touring for over a decade; guitarist Tom Kozic, with whom he has given concerts for twelve years; and relative newcomer tenor saxophonist Paul Kendall.
+Skip is a prolific composer and he has been on a tear with CD releases in 2006, 2007 and 2008, 2010 and 2011.

-Skip’s latest recording, The Paint-Peeler, released on Dreambox Media (DMJ-1117) in August 2008, features the Skip Wilkins Quintet.
+Skip’s next Dreambox Media project, The Paint-Peeler (DMJ-1117), was released in August 2008, and features the Skip Wilkins Quintet.
 For this outing, the band returned to the Williams Center for the Arts at Lafayette College for another live-remote recording.
 Engineer Jim McGee captured a new set of pieces written expressly for members of the ensemble.
 Whereas Volume I and Volume II featured pieces that were adapted for the group, Skip wrote all the music on The Paint-Peeler for Paul Kendall, Tom Kozic, Tony Marino and Gary Rissmiller—and Skip Wilkins.
 It is an especially edgy recording.
 While Skip doesn’t discard his lyrical voice, numerous pieces emphasize the rumbling musical interaction Skip has with Marino and Rissmiller, with great solos from every member of the ensemble.
 John Vanore’s mixing and mastering touch is unmistakable, as is Kathy Ridl’s production design.

-Since Skip relocated to the east coast, he has continued to tour around the United States and in Italy, Germany and the Czech Republic as a soloist and as part of various groups.
-Some noteworthy European performances have included the Karel Velebny Institute in Frydlant, Czech Republic; as soloist with the Big Band Ceského Rozhlasu (Czech Radio) at the International Prazke Jaro (Prague Spring) Music Festival; Prague jazz clubs, including Agartha Jazz Centrum, U Malého Glena and U Stare Paní; Czech Republic concert venues in Frydlant, Plzen, Cesky Krumlov, Pardubice, Brno, and Ostrava; and television and radio broadcasts in the Czech Republic.
+Since Skip relocated to the east coast, he has continued to tour around the United States and in Italy, Germany and the Czech and Slovak Republics as a soloist and as part of various groups.
+Some noteworthy European performances have included the Karel Velebny Summer Jazz Workshop in Frýdlant, Czech Republic; as soloist with the Big Band Ceského Rozhlasu (Czech Radio) at the International Prazke Jaro (Prague Spring) Music Festival; Prague jazz clubs, including Agartha Jazz Centrum, Jazz Dock, U Malého Glena and U Stare Paní; Czech Republic concert venues in Frýdlant, P?erov, Vsetín, Kyjov, Plzen, Cesky Krumlov, Pardubice, Brno, and Ostrava; and television and radio broadcasts in the Czech Republic.
+He performs on and is interviewed prominently in two Czech Television documentaries filmed in Frýdlant.
+In Berlin he has headlined at Schlot and at Jazz im CoffeeArt.
 In the United States, performances include Bethlehem, PA's Musikfest; NYC’s Tavern on the Green and Cleopatra’s Needle; The Wichita Jazz Festival, where the Wilkins & Allen Quartet served as Artists-in-Residence; and The Blue Room at the Kansas City Jazz Museum.
 Skip also gave performances at the University of North Texas, Williams College, and the Rochester Institute of Technology, and at other venues in Arizona, Colorado, New York, Pennsylvania and North Carolina.
 Nearer to his home, Skip has performed often at Muhlenberg College, Moravian College and at Lafayette College, where he is Associate Professor of Music.

-Skip's recordings and performances have always received critical acclaim, and since its release in September 2006, Volume I has received lots of positive attention.
+Skip's recordings and performances have always received critical acclaim.
 In 2001 he received a fellowship from the Pennsylvania Council on the Arts.
 He was given the award for excellence in jazz composition.
 Many of the compositions for which he was recognized were included on Petty Theft.

 Skip studied jazz composition and arranging with Herb Pomeroy at Berklee College of Music in Boston, and is a former faculty member at Berklee.
 He also studied and taught under Gene Aitken at the University of Northern Colorado.